dbdesign-students-spring2024/1-contemporary-issues-allisonxcao/README.md

-# Contemporary Issues In Data

-Welcome!
-Your writing assignment will be in this file.
-See [the instructions](./instructions.md) for more details.

 # Italy claims ChatGPT violates European Privacy Laws
 In this document, I will be sharing information on ChatGpt's violation of data privacy laws established by the European Union.
 I will provide information from two articles; though they are similar, each one shares unique and differing points in line with the subject.